jtsaito/docker-image-go-dev/README.md

 Create and run a container: `make run`.
 (This will start up the container in the background.)

-Run `make start` to start an interactive shell.
+Run `make shell` to start an interactive shell on the container.

 To terminate run `make stoprm`.
 This will also remove the container.